instantOS/instantos.github.io/faq.md

 # Frequently asked questions

+If you don't find your answer here, please have a look at the [Documentation](https://instantos.io/documentation) section and the [Community Wiki](https://github.com/instantOS/instantOS/wiki).

+If you still don't get an answer or need additional information and clarification, we have an active and friendly [community](https://instantos.io/support) to support you.
+The [Discord channel](https://discord.io/instantos) is usually the quickest and most active way to get information.

 ## Does it use its own repos

 Only instantOS related packages are hosted in the instantOS custom repo, for